webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 </div>

-In the diagram above, the <span style="color: red;">red</span> rectangle represents the quad we asked the GPU to draw, based on the values we return from our vertex shader.
+In the diagram above, the <span style="color: red;">red</span> rectangle represents the quad we asked the GPU to draw based on the values we return from our vertex shader.
 When the GPU draws, it computes which pixels' centers are inside our quad (our 2 triangles).
 Then, it computes what interpolated inter-stage variable value to pass to the fragment shader based on where the